inaitech/inai-web-sample-integration/headless-Checkout/client/vanilla/README.md

 5. Update `token` with the `client_username` value added in the `.env` for server
 6. Update `country` with the your country of checkout
 7. Update `externalCustomerId` with your customer identifier
+8. Update `amount` for the order
+9. Update `currency` for the order
-8. Now navigate to `/headless-checkout/client/vanilla` and run a http-server of your choice to serve the client application
+10. Now navigate to `/headless-checkout/client/vanilla` and run a http-server of your choice to serve the client application

 ## FAQs
 <TBA>